-If you are concerned about the safety or process of pruning, hire a professional.
+If you are concerned about the safety or process of pruning your own trees, hire a professional.
 Arborists are trained to assess and care for trees, and do so with the right tools and safety equipment.
-Visit the International Society of Arboriculture online to find local arborists.
+Visit the International Society of Arboriculture (tree care) online at: